Kazan Art School: History

 The school was founded in 1895 as a branch of the Imperial Academy of Arts.
 In its early years, it had four departments: painting, engraving, architecture, and sculpture.
 Early graduates included P.P.
 Benkov, Alexander Grigoriev and Nicolai Fechin, for whom the school is now named.
-Architect Carl Myufke headed the architecture department, designed the grand school building completed in 1904, and served as director until 1908.

 In 1918 the Kazan Art School was transformed into Kazan Free Art Studios, then in 1921 because officially known as the Kazan Art and Technical Institute.
-In these years the school was the basis for a series of several well-known Kazan artists groups: "The Sunflower" (1918) which combined the aesthetics of modernism to avant-garde trends; "Rider" (1920-1924) which announced the development of engraving as an independent art; "Tatar Left Front of Art" (TatLEF) (1923-1926); the "Declaration of Five" (1927); and the "Tatar Association of Artists of Revolutionary Russia "(TatAHRR) (1928), the regional branch of the national AKhRR socialist realism association.
+In these years the school was the basis for a series of several Kazan artists groups: "The Sunflower" (1918) which combined the aesthetics of modernism to avant-garde trends; "Rider" (1920-1924) which announced the development of engraving as an independent art; "Tatar Left Front of Art" (TatLEF) (1923-1926); the "Declaration of Five" (1927); and the "Tatar Association of Artists of Revolutionary Russia "(TatAHRR) (1928), the regional branch of the national AKhRR socialist realism association.

-The school remained open through the war years, and continues to provide high-level arts education and training.
+The school remained open through the war years, and continues to provide arts education and training.